nodejs/node/doc/api/tls.md

     See [OpenSSL man pages](https://www.openssl.org/docs/man1.1.1/man3/SSL_CTX_set1_sigalgs_list.html)
     for more info.
   * `ciphers` {string} Cipher suite specification, replacing the default.
-For more information, see [modifying the default cipher suite][].
+For more information, see [Modifying the default TLS cipher suite][].
 Permitted ciphers can be obtained via [`tls.getCiphers()`][].
 Cipher names must be uppercased in order for OpenSSL to accept them.
   * `clientCertEngine` {string} Name of an OpenSSL engine which can provide the